*The following status has not been changed after Index for Preventing the Spread of COVID-19 is raised to Level 1. (As of April 5, 2021)

-*The following status has not changed after Index for Preventing the Spread of COVID-19 is lowered to Level 0.5.
-(As of October 2, 2020)
+*The following status has not been changed after Index for Preventing

+the Spread of COVID-19 is lowered to Level 0.5.
+(As of January 5, 2021)

 As the University of Tokyo Activity Restriction Index for Preventing

 the Spread of Coronavirus Disease 2019 (COVID-19) is going to be lowered

 to Level 1 on June 15, the offices of Students Affairs Group and

 International Affairs Department will partially reopen as stated below.